 Here at Broomhill Infant School, we are a family.
 We all look after each other and we encourage the pupils to dream big dreams.
-We listen to our pupils and provide extracurricular activities and enrichment opportunities which help cement their learning and helps them fulfil their dreams and ambitions.
+We listen to our pupils and provide extracurricular activities and enrichment opportunities which help cement their learning and helps them to fulfil their dreams and ambitions.
 We value the relationships we have with all stakeholders.

 We are ambitious for ALL pupils, including SEND and our disadvantaged pupils, to achieve in line with their peers; both academically and also in their personal development so that each and every child becomes personally, emotionally, socially and physically effective to lead healthy, safe and fulfilled lives; to become confident, independent and responsible citizens, making informed choices and decisions throughout their lives.
-Our intention is that pupils make good or better progress, achieve high attainment across all subject areas and can articulate their learning.
+We prepare our children for later life by linking our curriculum to careers, and exploring these careers with them.
+Our intention is that pupils make good or better progress, achieve high attainment across all subject areas and that they can recall and articulate their learning.
 In short, our aim is that pupils can do more, know more and can remember more and are ready for life outside of school.

 High quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the gap for the disadvantaged pupils in our school.
-Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress of their disadvantaged peers.
+Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress of their disadvantaged puers.